nghuyy/dialtimerpicker/README.md

 Source code here:
 https://github.com/nghuyy/dialTimePicker

-This is release repo for Jenkins CI
+This is libs for Jenkins CI